oleg-tkachuk/goitneo-cs-hw-03/task-2/README.md

 ```

 This demo script will show you some examples of how to use the [mongo-crud-cats.py](./mongo-crud-cats.py) script.
 You can also run [mongo-crud-cats.py](./mongo-crud-cats.py) with the `--help` switch for more information on how to use it.
+Please note that this script reads credentials from the [.env](./.env) file.

 ```shell
 python3 ./mongo-crud-cats.py --help